Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving

 \section{Method}

-This section explains the proposed method for end-to-end learning control policies for autonomous driving.
-The proposed method is composed of two modules i) perception module and ii) waypoint prediction network.
-The following sections detail the problem formulation, input/output representation and model architecture, explaining the perception and waypoint prediction modules.
+An overview of the proposed method is depicted in Figure \ref{framework}.
+This method encompasses both a perception module and a waypoint prediction module, collectively facilitating the learning of end-to-end driving policies.
+The perception module extracts feature from input sensor modalities and then passes them to the waypoint prediction module to generate future waypoints/trajectories.
+The following sections detail the problem formulation, and model architecture, explaining the perception and waypoint prediction modules.